How to get the current date and time in local and UTC in Rust example

 cargo build

-Let’s write a code for the printing date in local and UTC format.
+Let’s write the code to print the date in both local and UTC formats.

 use chrono::{DateTime, Local, Utc};